SzilardKosa/RLProject/README.md

 # RLProject
-This Github repository was created to document the progress with our reinforcement learning solution for the Duckietown competition.
+This Github repository was created to document the progress with my reinforcement learning solution for the Duckietown competition.
 ## Schedule
 - [x] Creating summary about Duckietown
 - [x] Setting up the environment for Duckietown